coaxial/ansible-role-taskserver/README.md

 Requirements
 ------------

-An Ubuntu host with Docker and docker-compose installed.
+An Ubuntu host with Python, Docker and docker-compose installed.

 Role Variables
 --------------